 WHERE DOES THE HIGH RISK LICENCE: 11M BOOM LICENSE (TLILIC508A) (WP) FIT IN?

 This licence covers boom type EWPs 11 metres and over (e.g.: truck mount, trailer mount & self propelled).
 It is recommended that you contact your State Regulatory Authority as licensing procedures may differ slightly state by state.

 DO I NEED BOTH A YELLOW CARD AND WP LICENCE?

 If the operator is to only operate a EWP, self propelled, truck or trailer mounted above 11 metre then the operator must comply with state or national regulation for high risk licensing.
-For operators of any boom type EWPs under 11 metres, Scissor lifts (of any height) or Vertical mast/personal lifts must obtain training so that compliance with the OH&S regulation is met.
+For operators of any boom type EWPs under 11 metres, Scissor lifts (of any height) or Vertical mast/personal lifts must obtain theory and practical training so that compliance with the OH&S regulation is met.
 This can be confusing but an example may clarify the point.